lifeinink/my-e-cv/markdown/web_scraper.md

 ![[../images/web_thumb.png]]
 ## Impact and Evaluation
 ### Outcome
 Over two thousand web-pages were successfully scraped.
 The results demonstrated differences between total job postings and ones that I would be competitive in, especially within my current city of Christchurch.
-This allowed me to eliminate additional location options to arrive at a choice of town/city to relocate to.
+This allowed me to eliminate potential relocation options, aiding my relocation decision.

-- Pages scraped: 2294
+- **Pages scraped**: 2294
-- Scrape success rate: 99.17%
+- **Scrape success rate**: 99.17%
 ### Limitations and Room For Improvement
-- Speed: the choice of a low rate-limit and the use of a RPi to run the solution excluded the possibility of using multi-threading to increase the speed of the data scraping.
-Scraping over all solution iterations took a total of ten runtime hours due to web-page loading speeds and the self-imposed rate limits.
-Even with optimisations web-pages took longer to load on the RPi than my laptop.
+- **Speed**: the choice of a low rate-limit and the use of an RPi to run the solution precluded multi-threading to increase the speed of the data scraping.
+Scraping over all solution iterations took ten runtime hours because of webpage loading speeds and the self-imposed rate limits.
+Even with optimisations, web-pages took longer to load on the RPi than my laptop.
-- Breadth: over several iterations the scope of the data scraping was limited to exclude locations that weren't viable for relocation.
+- **Breadth**: I excluded locations that weren’t viable for relocation from web scraping over the course of the project.
 This reduced the scope and so reusability of the dataset.
-- Using job categories as a proxy for job eligibility: while necessary because of the scraping rules of the job posting website, a more accurate assessment would have been possible through using LLMs to compare the requirements or titles of each job posting to my skills.
+- **Using job categories as a proxy for job eligibility**: while necessary because of the scraping rules of the job posting website, a more accurate assessment would have been possible through using LLMs to compare the requirements or titles of each job posting to my skills.
-- Matrifier coupling: The use of a action method of the class instead of passing it as an argument, along with the use of a stage property reduces the reusability and maintainability of the depth first search method and the matrifier class through reduced orthogonality.
+- **"Matrifier" coupling**: Using an action method for the depth first search, and the use of a stage property reduced the reusability and maintainability of the depth first search method and the "matrifier" class through reduced orthogonality.
-- Data processing: a functional approach to the processing of lists might have been faster to code, more readable and performed better (though it made no detectable difference).
+- **Data processing**: a functional approach to the processing of lists might have been faster to code, more readable and performed better (though the runtime of post scraping processing was insignificant).
 I should learn and use NumPy and Pandas.